JihyunBang/jihyunbang.github.io/sample_page.md

 str(all_trips)
 ```

-### 12. Check ride_length, if it's a factor, convert ride_length from factor to numeric
+### 12. Convert ride_length from factor to numeric

+To check if ride_length is factor is the first place, we can use the function is.factor() which will return a value of TRUE or FALSE.
+In this case, the return value was TRUE.
+To convert this to a numeric object, we can implement the function as.numeric(), and use the function is.numeric() function to verify if it was correctly converted.

 ```javascript
 is.factor(all_trips$ride_length)